The World's Best Places to Swim with Whales - Bluewater Dive Travel

 Every June, a multitude of humpbacks travel to the reefs of this Polynesian archipelago, most especially those in the islands of Vava’u, located north of Tonga.
 Visitors enjoy the clear, pristine waters that make it convenient to take spectacular photos of humpback whales.

 The best time to go snorkeling with whales in Tonga is between July and November.
-Much like in Mo'orea, there are many land-based tour operators, offering whale watching and snorkeling opportunities.
-Most of the tour operators are based in Vava'u, but you'll be able options on Tongatapu, the main island where the Nuku'alofa, the capital city of Tonga, is located.
+Much like in Mo'orea, there are many land-based tour operators offering whale-watching and snorkeling opportunities.
+Most of the tour operators are based in Vava'u, but you'll be able to find options on Tongatapu, the main island where Nuku'alofa, the capital city of Tonga, is located.

 The Nai'a is the only liveaboard that sails in the area.
 They offering whale expeditions in Tonga from July to August/early September every year.
 These liveaboard trips get booked up years in advance--if you'd like to be on one of them you might have to be put on a waitlist!